 This gives drivers time to see that they are approaching an official area where they may be asked to stop and minimizes a feeling of fear that could lead to motorists suddenly and unsafely attempting to avoid the checkpoint.

-It is illegal to turn around at a DUI Checkpoint?
+Is it illegal to turn around at a DUI checkpoint?

 No, you may legally turn around to avoid a checkpoint so long as you do so safely and without violating any traffic laws.

 For example, if you make an illegal or unsafe U-turn, you will likely be stopped and cited.

 If the officer who stops you has a reasonable suspicion that you are driving impaired, then the officer can further investigate.

 If you do turn around at a checkpoint and do so safely and legally but are stopped nonetheless, your defense attorney can assert that the officer had no probable cause to stop and detain you.